honcasey/csc207/phase1/README.txt

 * Temporary (Two meetings involved)
    * One-Way: TradingUser1 lends an Item to TradingUser2 at the first meeting, then TradingUser2 returns the Item at the second meeting
    * Two-Way: Two TradingUsers lend an Item to each other at the first meeting, then both TradingUsers return those Items back to each other at the second meeting
+   *** FOR TEMPORARY TRANSACTIONS: after the second meeting occurs, the items automatically returns to the respective user's Inventory.
+If the user no longer wants to trade this item, it must be removed manually

 Transaction Thresholds:
 * editThreshold = 3